 The application period for the May 2019 to August 2019 round is closed as of April 2.
 Interns will be announced on the alums page on May 6 at 4 pm UTC.
 Read about our application process, or see our list of internship projects.

-Sign up for the Outreachy announcements mailing list for an email when the next application period opens.
+Sign up for the Outreachy announcements mailing list to receive notifications of upcoming application rounds and application deadlines.

 Photo CC-BY-NC-SA Sage Sharp.
-From left to right: Lidza Louina (former Outreachy intern and Systems Software Engineer at DigitalOcean), Tony Sebro (Outreachy organizer and legal counsel for the Software Freedom Conservancy), Jessica Marlene Canepa (former Outreachy intern and Product Help Content Writer at GitHub), and Sage Sharp (Outreachy organizer and diversity and inclusion consultant at Otter Tech).
+From left to right: Lidza Louina (former Outreachy intern and Systems Software Engineer at DigitalOcean), Tony Sebro (Outreachy organizer and legal counsel for Wikimedia Foundation), Jessica Marlene Canepa (former Outreachy intern and Product Help Content Writer at GitHub), and Sage Sharp (Outreachy organizer and diversity and inclusion consultant at Otter Tech).

 Outreachy internships run twice a year: